WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### My wallet can't send to Bech32 addresses - what wallets can I use instead?

-Wasabi generates Bech32 addresses only.
-These addresses start with the characters bc1...
-Some wallets/exchanges don't yet support this type of address and my give an error message (e.g. "unknown bitcoin address").
+Wasabi generates Bech32 addresses only, also known as bc1 addresses or native SegWit addresses.
+These addresses start with the characters `bc1...` Some wallets/exchanges don't yet support this type of address and may give an error message (e.g. "unknown bitcoin address").
 The solution is to manage your funds with a wallet which does support Bech32, [see list](https://en.bitcoin.it/wiki/Bech32_adoption).

 Be careful, if you send all your coins from an old wallet to a new wallet (from the table above) in one transaction then you will merge all your coins which is bad for privacy - instead, **send the coins individually** or if possible **import the seed in the new wallet**.